SHA-256 Hash Generator & Verifier Tool

 What is SHA-256?

-SHA-256 (Secure Hash Algorithm 256-bit) is a cryptographic hash function that produces a 256-bit hash value, typically represented as a 64-character hexadecimal string.
-It's part of the SHA-2 family and is considered the current gold standard for cryptographic hashing, providing excellent security for modern applications.
+SHA-256 (Secure Hash Algorithm 256-bit) is a cryptographic hash function that creates a unique 256-bit hash value from any input, displayed as a 64-character hexadecimal string.
+As part of the SHA-2 family, it's widely recognized as the gold standard for cryptographic hashing, delivering robust security that modern applications depend on.

 Key characteristics of SHA-256: